Funeral: Sikh

-In Sikhism death is not considered a natural process, an event that has absolute certainty and only happens as a direct result of God's Will or Hukam.
-In Sikhism, birth and death are closely associated, as they are part of the cycle of human life of "coming and going" (ਆਵਣੁ ਜਾਣਾ) which is seen as a transient stage towards Liberation (ਮੋਖੁ ਦੁਆਰੁ), understood as completely in unity with God.
+In Sikhism, death is considered a natural process, an event of absolute certainty that occurs only as a direct result of God's Will, or Hukam.
+Sikhs view birth and death as closely interconnected, as both are part of the cycle of human life of "coming and going" (ਆਵਣੁ ਜਾਣਾ).
+This cycle is regarded as a transient stage towards Liberation (ਮੋਖੁ ਦੁਆਰੁ), which is understood as complete union with God.
+Death is therefore seen no as an end, but as a progression of the soul on its journey from God, through the created universe, and back to God again.

 Sikhs believe in reincarnation.

-Death is only the progression of the soul on its journey from God, through the created universe and back to God again.
-In life a Sikh is expected to constantly remember death so that they may be sufficiently prayerful, detached and righteous to break the cycle of birth and death and return to God.
+During life, a Sikh is expected to remain constantly aware of death so that they may cultivate prayerfulness, detachment and righteousness, thereby breaking the cycle of birth and death and returning to God.

-The public display of grief by wailing or crying out loud at the funeral (called Antam Sanskar) is discouraged and should be kept to a minimum.
-Cremation is the preferred method of disposal, burial and burial at sea are also allowed if by necessity or by the will of the person.
-Markers such as gravestones, monuments, etc. are not allowed, because the body is considered to be just the shell and the person's soul is their real self.
+The public display of grief through wailing or crying out loud during the funeral (called Antam Sanskar) is discouraged and should be kept to a minimum.
+Cremation is the preferred method of disposal, although burial and burial at sea are also allowed if by necessity or by the wishes of the deceased.
+Permanent memorials, such as gravestones and monuments, are not allowed, because the body is considered to be just the shell and the person's soul is their real self.

+The funeral should take place soon after the death and consists of a series of ceremonies: